 The installation depth of pipes has a significant effect on the construction cost of the pipeline, more than half of which usually consists of the costs of digging, excavation, installation, and backfilling.
 Shallow installation in soft soil areas can also be used to reduce the need for foundation reinforcement, as the load resulting from backfilling is decreased, to shorten the construction time, and possibly to avoid supporting the trench during construction.
-In this situation, the cost savings achieved may be quite significant.
+In this type of a situation, the cost savings achieved may be quite significant.

-The frost protection for pipes may be designed case-specifically using the design charts included in the below diagrams.
+The frost protection for pipes may case-specifically be designed using the design charts included in the below diagrams.

 Drainage wells are susceptible to thermal bridging.
-Finnfoam can be easily cut to fit the shape of a drainage well.
+FINNFOAM can be easily cut to fit the shape of a drainage well.
 The cut piece provides a convenient cover inside the drainage well, which should be as tight-fitting as possible.
-The sturdy, rigid, and waterproof Finnfoam insulation forms a durable cover.
+The sturdy, rigid, and waterproof FINNFOAM insulation forms a durable cover.
 Screws are placed to the side of the well at the same height as the surrounding frost insulation.
 It is also advisable to insert a screw into the cover to allow you to lift it up easily.